Florida’s Capitol, Jan. 6, 2021. Credit: Michael Moline/Florida Phoenix

 Is that what you want?
 Your friendly near-monopoly power company knows it isn’t.

 That’s why the MAGA-smart guys at Florida Power & Light figured they’d get hold of their own little political news site and fight back against the Enemies of the People in the Lamestream Press.

-The Capitolist, which declares it provides “more complete stories about the businesses, industries, and policy initiatives that drive Florida’s economy, recognizing that today’s legacy media too often oversimplifies or overlooks these important stories,” is now controlled by Matrix, some political consultants out of Montgomery, Ala.
-Matrix also works for FPL.
+The Capitolist, which declares it provides “more complete stories about the businesses, industries, and policy initiatives that drive Florida’s economy, recognizing that today’s legacy media too often oversimplifies or overlooks these important stories,” gets much of its juice from FPL.

 FPL CEO Eric Silagy swears he didn’t do it.
 And, if somebody did it, he didn’t know about it.

 What’s the big deal anyway, y’all?
 Reporters get spied on in all kinds of countries like Hungary.
 And Israel.
 And Iran.